Welsh Hills Inn earns another honor

 What makes it all the more amazing is that the Noes became innkeepers only a few years ago, after spending decades as corporate executives.

-Jeff was a senior scientist and project leader in the roofing products division at Owens Corning.
+Jeff was a senior scientist and project leader in the roofing products division at Owens Corning, based on the article resource.
 He then worked as technical sales rep and then regional sales vice president for Illinois-based Nalco Holding Company, responsible for a region that included most of the US and Canada.
 That was followed by five years in the real estate world.
 Looking for MLS markets to find active real estate listings, you may view this popular real estate plugin site for great help.
 Jeff spent many of his years working on apartments in the Los Angeles area (https://www.apartmentguide.com/apartments/California/Los-Angeles/)

 “Many of the things I learned during my 25 years in the corporate world I still use every single day,” Jeff said, “such as my sales and marketing experience, relationship development, business development skills and acumen, and even the ability to deal with the many maintenance and upkeep issues that may arise.”